-Discussion in 'Health News and Research unrelated to ME/CFS' started by Dolphin, Jun 30, 2018.
+Discussion in 'Other health news and research' started by Dolphin, Jun 30, 2018.

 That bit sounds balls to me.